-

 A: The participants are free to use any one of imperial or metric unit systems.

 A: The participants are required to use an A1 sheet i.e. (841 x 594 mm)/ (33.1 x 23.4 inches).
-The sheet must be composed in Landscape orientation, with the Unique Team Code on the top right corner.
+The sheets must be composed in Landscape orientation, with the Unique Team Code on the top right corner.

 A: We request the participants to send us the queries on questions@volumezerocompetitions.com to get an alternate payment method.
 We would send you all the possible payment methods.